Harcum College: Campus

-The main campus buildings stretch along Montgomery Avenue, including the historic Melville Hall, Klein Hall, Bedford Hall, The Academic Center (which includes Harcum's Library), historic Richter Hall and Pennswood Hall — the college's main residence hall.
+The main campus buildings are located along Montgomery Avenue. including the historic Melville Hall, Klein Hall, Bedford Hall, The Academic Center (which includes Harcum's Library), historic Richter Hall and Pennswood Hall — the college's main residence hall.

-Also on campus is the college's Cohen Dental Center, a 16-chair clinical facility which houses the Dental Clinic, Dental Laboratory, and classrooms.

-The Veterinary Services building houses the Animal Care Facility which services the AVMA accredited Veterinary Technology program.
+A Veterinary Services building houses the Animal Care Facility, which services the AVMA accredited Veterinary Technology program.

 The Harcum Music School was founded in 1985 when Medley Music of Bryn Mawr transferred ownership of their teaching division to Harcum College.
 The school officially moved to Harcum's Bryn Mawr campus in 1990.
 The Harcum Music School is open to Harcum students as well as community members who wish to learn a musical instrument, take intermediate or advanced lessons, collaborate with other musicians, or play in front of a live audience.

 The Kevin D. Marlo Little Theatre—named after Kevin D. Marlo, son of Harcum Trustee Dennis Marlo and an aspiring actor and who was killed during the September 11th attacks on the World Trade Center—is an historic theatre that was restored and revived in 2011 in an effort to reconnect students and community to the arts.

-The campus is connected to center city Philadelphia by the Paoli/Thorndale Line of Regional Rail.
+Harcum College is located within 15 miles (24km) of Villanova University, Bryn Mawr College, Haverford College, Saint Joseph's University, Eastern University, La Salle University, Rosemont College, Thomas Jefferson University, and Swarthmore College.

 Athletics

-Harcum offers men and women's basketball and indoor and outdoor track & field as well as women's volleyball and men and women's soccer.

-The athletic teams are members of the National Junior College Athletic Association.
+Harcum College is home to the Bears, the college's athletics team.
+Harcum's school colors are purple and white.
+Harcum competes in NJCAA Region 19, and the college's athletic teams are members of the National Junior College Athletic Association.

+Harcum offers both men and women's basketball, soccer, cross country, track & field, and volleyball teams.
+A women's only flag-football team also is hosted by the college.

 The college's official mascot is "Hatcher the Bear", named after founder Edith Hatcher Harcum.